The importance of asking questions (the right questions) is one of the foundations of my work.

 This A3 framework correlates with problem-solving thinking using either an A3 format or just structured thinking for problem-solving of any scope.

 Go through this problem-solving process flow and ask questions to help somebody else think more deeply about the problem he or she has ownership for.

 How can you get started with asking more intentional questions, and developing continuous learning supported by A3 thinking?

-Asking more effective questions to support problem solving is one of the most important skills we can learn.
-However, we are often have a habit of “telling” our answers more than asking to help other think and learn.
+Asking more effective questions to support problem-solving is one of the most important skills we can learn.
+However, we often have a habit of “telling” our answers more than asking to help others think and learn.